esamattis/angry-caching-proxy/README.md

     sudo npm install -g angry-caching-proxy

-or if you don't sudoing random code you can install it locally too:
+or if you don't like sudoing random code you can install it locally too:

     npm install angry-caching-proxy